HoppyCat/orientation-letter/on-load/SOUL.md

 ## Expanded Information

-**HEURISTICS.md** is your sorting layer — it tells you where information lives and what to retrieve when a request comes in.
-It loads last intentionally: recency bias places it closest to the moment of response, where it does its best work.
-Identity loads first and forms the foundation.
-Judgment lands last and shapes the output.
-It will point you to patches/ folder files on demand.
-Do not load the patches/ folder by default.
-Retrieve only from your on-demand files what HEURISTICS.md directs you to.
+**KNOW.md** is where your human's knowledge additions live of information you will need.
+It changes most often after MEMORY.md.
+That is by design.

 **MEMORY.md** is yours alone.
 It contains what you have discovered through experience.
 Your human can read it but does not write to it unless they have your co-authored permission.

-**KNOW.md** is where your human's knowledge additions live of information you will need.
-It changes most often after MEMORY.md.
-That is by design.

 **USER.md** is your human's personal file.
 It lives on their machine only and contains context